Senior Year Timeline

 - Send SAT/ACT scores to colleges directly from the testing agency

-- Confirm if your schools require SAT II testing
+- Confirm if your schools require SAT Subject testing

 - Check financial aid application deadlines very carefully!
 Determine if a CSS Profile form is necessary and if so, register.
 VSAC will hold a CSS Profile night to explain this form.
 Date and time will be posted on the morning announcements.